 - Need a copy of the insurance card

-- Unable to reach patient
+- Unable to reach the patient

-- Budget plan payment delinquent
+- The budget plan payment is delinquent

 - Referral issues